 What Counts as a Microbe?

-From the 1850s and onwards, the introduction of microscopes into Victorian homes greatly increased our understanding of microbial diversity: descriptions of bacteria, protozoa and ciliates abound at this time.
+From the 1850s and onward, the introduction of microscopes into Victorian homes greatly increased our understanding of microbial diversity: descriptions of bacteria, protozoa and ciliates abound at this time.
 The microscope was now able to reveal hidden worlds to non-scientists, especially Victorian women and children, and their descriptions are filled with images of hidden, fantastical worlds with parallels to fairies and mythical creatures.
-The latter half of the 19th century also saw the inception of the word ‘microbe,’ which is formed from 2 Greek words, ‘mikros’ and ‘bios,’ meaning 'small life.'
+The latter half of the 19th century also saw the inception of the word ‘microbe,' which is formed from 2 Greek words, "mikros" and "bios," meaning "small life."

 In contrast to the dental plaque bacteria discovered over 300 years ago, the first virus was identified at the turn of the 20th century, followed by imaging several years later.
 This discovery further added to the complex lifestyles and histories that are encapsulated within the word ‘microbe.'
 Scientists have questioned whether the ‘bios' part of microbe applies to viruses, since they need a host to ‘live' or acquire nutrients and produce new virions.
 Another surprise was in store for microbiologists, however—the late 1970s saw the discovery of Archaea.
 The tree of life now indicates that Archaea (unicellular organisms) share striking genetic similarities with eukaryotes (multicellular organisms), despite being closer to bacteria in age and physiology!
 For instance, archaeal ribosomal proteins and ubiquitin systems are strikingly similar to eukaryotes'.
 As more light is shed on new microbial taxa, more anomalies appear in the idea of the standard definition for microbes.